 List All Insurance Policies

 Insurance policies need to be reviewed once in a while.
 Start by listing them all by owner and policy number.
-Then once a year you can refer back to your list to start your review.
+Then, once a year, you can refer back to your list to start your review.
 Categorize your policies by property and casualty (homeowner, auto, etc.), life, health, disability, and long-term care.
 Then review each category in light of your current goals, and current pricing for that type of policy.
-Here are a few tips to help you out.